datakind/Data-Observation-Toolkit/README.md

 only, or you could use a local instance of a Postgres DB)
 - prepare a [dot_config.yml](dot/self_tests/data/base_self_test/dot_config.yml) at directory
-`dot/self_tests/data/base_self_test` with the same structure as the [dot_config.yml](dot/config/example/dot_config.yml) for the DOT; should look like something as follows (note that it points to DB in the docker container):
+`dot/self_tests/data/base_self_test` with the same structure as the [dot_config.yml](dot/config/example/dot_config.yml) for the DOT; should look like something as follows (note that the config below points to DB in the docker container):
 ```
 dot:
   save_passed_tests: False